kbaseattic/design_docs/data/Identifying_production_data_types.md

 ##Data
 The data is currently being stored in both the Central Store and the Workspace.
 They are not dependent on one another.
-However for uploading from GEO the current pipeline requires getting information from the Genomes and Features in the CS.
+However for uploading from GEO the current public data pipeline requires getting information from the Genomes and Features in the CS.

 ##Owner/Author
 Jason Baumohl

+##Workspace Module
+KBaseExpression

-##Workspace
+##Workspace with Data
 KBasePublicExpression

 ##Repo